Jack Dalrymple: Governor of North Dakota

 Then-Lt.
 Governor Dalrymple became governor following the resignation of John Hoeven, who was elected to the U.S. Senate on November 2, 2010.
 The transition took place in accordance with the gubernatorial succession provisions of the Constitution of North Dakota.
 Two days later, on November 4, 2010, Dalrymple designated now-former U.S. attorney for North Dakota Drew Wrigley as his successor to become Lieutenant Governor, once his transition to the governor's office was completed.

 On December 7, 2010, Hoeven officially tendered his resignation as governor to the North Dakota secretary of state, Alvin Jaeger.
 Later that day, in front of a joint session of the North Dakota Legislative Assembly and before a statewide television audience, Dalrymple was sworn in as governor, and then Wrigley was sworn in as lieutenant governor.

 On November 1, 2011, Governor Dalrymple announced on a multi city tour of North Dakota that he would run for a full four-year term as governor, with Wrigley as his running mate.
 In 2012, Dalrymple handily defeated Democratic challenger Ryan Taylor in the general election to serve a full term as governor.

 On August 24, 2015, Governor Dalrymple announced that he would not seek reelection in 2016.

 2016 Dakota Access Pipeline protests

 In 2016, a series of protests were held against the Dakota Access Pipeline (DAPL) by groups including ReZpect Our Water and Native American tribes including the Standing Rock Sioux.
 Governor Dalrymple called in the North Dakota National Guard's 191st Military Police to deal with protesters.

 Personal life

-Dalrymple married the former Betsy Wood in 1971, and they have four daughters.
+Dalrymple married Betsy Wood in 1971, and they have four daughters.